 After the collapse of the Russian Empire, these three countries became part of the short-lived Trans-Caucasian Democratic Federative Republic.
 The republic dissolved in May 1918, and Azerbaijan declared independence, which lasted until the Bolshevik Red Army invaded it in April 1920.
 Georgia and Armenia suffered the same fate and eventually became part of the Soviet Union.
 With the demise of the Soviet Union, they all have become independent Republics again.
 This little known part of the world offers stunning scenery as well as unique history and is ideal for our 14-day tour.

-This tour operates with a minimum of 2 and a maximum of 10 travelers.
-Other group rates available upon request.
+This tour operates with a minimum of 2 and a maximum of 20 travelers.
+Other group rates are available upon request.

 - Air conditioned vehicle

 - Meals as mentioned

 - All entrance fees